mariakarls/checkInOut/README-info.txt

+UPDATE - 16/03/2019
+Added Remind notification.
+It is sent only when there's a user stored in the file SharedPreferences, this means only after that the user clicked on the remember me option during the login.
+For now it is sent 10 minutes before the CheckOutTime chosen.

+UPDATE - 15/03/2019
 To add a new geofence area to monitorate:
 1. go to Constants file
 2. add a new Landmark with correct coordinates